 The 90-minute duration of the class definitely takes a time commitment, especially on a weeknight and although many people have tried 30 or 60 day challenges to practice daily, I know that is not going to fit into my schedule.
 So for now I’m mixing taking these Bikram-style classes with my other workouts.
 I’ve already seem improvement in my flexibility after taking only a few classes.
 I know that can’t be a bad thing.
 So I continue.

-Bikram Yoga: Have you tried it?
+Have you tried Bikram yoga?
 Yay or Nay?